Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 No. Not really.
 Not a change.
 I think both fell a little bit short.
 Clearly, it's always clouded right now by this difficult compare about the ACA, and we have emphasized this in a number of calls.
 The ACA modules themselves are easy to identify, but ACA has triggered a lot of buying decisions for broader product bundles.

 And it's hard to analytically differentiate between what was the true ACA impact and what was just enhanced buying cycles because this triggered a buying event in what was just regular course of business.
 So we're a little bit hesitant to say that.
-But overall, in the mid and upmarket, I think we have seen continuation of trends and new logo growth as we call it and upselling is just at a lower level.
+But overall, in the mid and upmarket, I think we have seen continuation of trends and new logo growth as we call it and upselling.
+It's just at a lower level.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

 Jan, I think that – sorry.
-Maybe I didn't at first understand the question, but I did look last night at sales force productivity over the last few years and, as you can imagine, now our average productivity per sales rep is down, but largely driven by ACA.
+Maybe I didn't at first understand the question, but I did look last night at sales force productivity over the last few years.
+And as you can imagine, now our average productivity per sales rep is down, but largely driven by ACA.
 If you exclude ACA, our sales productivity is still in line with our expectations.
-So I think what we've had is we had – and I think we've been, every quarter I think, very, very clear.
-We haven't been pretending that it was either sustainable or that we had done something magical to all of a sudden create such a huge increase in productivity of our sales force.
+So I think what we've had is we had – and I think we've been every quarter I think very, very clear.
+We haven't been pretending that it was either sustainable or that we had done something magical to all of a sudden create such a huge increase in productivity in our sales force.
 I wish we had.
 Clearly, we got help from and lift from ACA sales.
 We had two years of 13% and 12% new business bookings growth, fiscal years, and I don't know the last time that we had ever done that.

-So clearly, maybe we didn't emphasize enough how much help we were getting and certainly now it's difficult to go back to the sales force and kind of remind them that we had help and now the help isn't there anymore.
-We got to now focus on fundamentals.
-We got to go back to selling new clients and kind of the old-fashioned approach of ADP of having a reasonable mix of head count growth and productivity growth and I think when I look through the numbers and try to normalize for ACA, we feel pretty good about where we are in terms of head count and also sales force productivity.
+So clearly, maybe we didn't emphasize enough how much help we were getting.
+And certainly now it's difficult to go back to the sales force and remind them that we had help and now the help isn't there anymore.
+We've got to now focus on fundamentals.
+We've got to go back to selling new clients and the old-fashioned approach of ADP of having a reasonable mix of head count growth and productivity growth.
+And I think when I look through the numbers and try to normalize for ACA, we feel pretty good about where we are in terms of head count and also sales force productivity.

 Tien-Tsin Huang - JPMorgan Securities LLC

-Great.
-Thanks very much.
+Great, thanks very much.

 Operator